 Workers’ Compensation Benefits in South Carolina

 • Wage loss benefits.
 Many workers need to miss time from work.
-They might be totally disabled, or they can only work their job with restrictions.
+They might be temporarily totally disabled, or they can only work their job with restrictions.
 Benefits will replace a portion of your lost wages.

 Call our office to learn more.
 We can discuss how long you can receive benefits.